cziesman/kafka-client-sender/README.md

 If the message is sent, the response should be `Sent <hello>`.

-The sent messages can be monitored conveniently by using the *kafka-client-sender* application.
+The sent messages can be monitored conveniently by using the *kafka-client-receiver* application.